Home > Location Guides > RMNP > 3M Curve

 Hey there!
 My name’s Iver Marjerison.

-I’m a professional micro-wedding planner in Colorado, and over the years I’ve planned hundreds of small weddings and elopements.
-Here’s everything you need to know about getting married at 3M Curve, in Rocky Mountain National Park.
+I’m a Colorado micro-wedding planner, and over the years I’ve helped plan hundreds of small weddings and elopements across the state.
+This guide covers everything you need to know about getting married at 3M Curve, in Rocky Mountain National Park.

 3M Curve is one of the most iconic and accessible elopement locations in Rocky Mountain National Park, offering sweeping views of Longs Peak, Moraine Park, and the classic alpine scenery that makes RMNP a top destination for Colorado weddings.
 Located just minutes from Estes Park (along Bear Lake Road), this ceremony site provides dramatic panoramic overlooks, easy parking, and year-round accessibility—making it a favorite for couples seeking a stunning, stress-free elopement spot.
 In this 3M Curve Elopement Guide, you’ll learn everything you need to know about permits, weather, timing, group size rules, and our best photography tips for planning your dream wedding in Rocky Mountain National Park.